 I still make sure I watch nearly every Utd game.
-My wife now accepts it.
-She didn’t understand it at first.
-But, over time she has come to realise I need time to switch off and have two hours to myself.
 Even though I find myself Tweeting during a game expressing my frustrations or excitement at that I’m seeing.
 So maybe I’m not totally switching off.
 However, I do believe everyone needs an outlet.
 Mine is sitting on the sofa and forgetting the pressures of daily life.

 The frustrations of watching my favourite sports most certainly do not even come close to the joy and elation I have felt watching the likes of Utd winning a treble in 99 or Tiger Woods stunning comeback last year or the countless genius moments Ronnie has produced on green baize.

 I am flawed, most are.
-And I am grateful for having a very understanding wife, especially when the weekend arrives and my schedule resolves around what time the football is on.
 My goal is to be more flexible with my shedule but I will continue so use sport as an escapism and I make no apology for that.